 - For both insured and uninsured people, it’s important to ask before you go — what is this blood test going to cost me?

 - Inquire about available discounts.
 At one Brooklyn-based laboratory chain, uninsured customers qualify for a 50%-off coupon upon request — but you have to ask for the coupon, we were told during our survey.
 Another lab charges uninsured patients nearly 70% less than clients with insurance.

 - One laboratory in Connecticut told us they bill uninsured patients based on the test and the client’s circumstances, offering income-based discounts.
 But one of the big things we learned is that if you ask for a cash or self-pay rate, you can find low prices.

 - There are many variations: CBC with differential?
 TSH alone or a full thyroid panel?
 Ask.

 - How will you get results?
 Will they be sent directly to your doctor?
 Do you want to see the results yourself?
 Ask up front.

 - Ask if there are any extra costs: some places charge a “draw fee” or a “venipuncture fee.”
 If you are having four tests, even if it’s only one needle, you might get charged four times.
 Ask.
 “Are there any other fees or charges?”

-- Accreditation is good.
+- Accreditation is important.
+Without it, your tests might not be accurate or valid.
 Two organizations that accredit labs: College of American Pathologists (CAP) and Clinical Laboratory Improvement Amendments (CLIA).